Virginia Dojo Lineage

-Shorin Ryu Shidokan Karate Dojo
+Shorin Ryu Shidokan Karate

 沖縄 小林流空手道 米国志道館

-Okinawan Shorin Ryu (Kobayashi) Karate Do Beikoku Shidokan
+Okinawan Shorin Ryu Karate Do Beikoku Shidokan

 Sokon Matsumura (1809-99)

-- the founder of modern self defense karate
+The founder of modern self-defense karate

 Anko Itosu (1831-1915)

-One of Matsumura's most famous students who is also called the Grandfather of Okinawan Karate.
-He renamed Matsamura's Channan Katas as Pinan 1 & 2.
-He developed plus Pinan Katas 3, 4 & 5.
-The Pinan Katas were used to teach karate to school children.
+One of Matsumura's most famous students, who is also called the Grandfather of Okinawan Karate.
+Many/most of the better-known Okinawan Karate Schools trace their lineage through him.
+He renamed Matsamura's Channan Katas as Pinan 1 & 2 and then developed Pinan Katas 3, 4 & 5.

 Shinpan (Shiroma) Gusukuma (1890-1954)